convertigo/c8oprj-lib-kafka/readme.md

 # lib_Kafka

-# This is a the Kafaka connector for Convertigo.
+# This is the Kafaka connector for Convertigo.

 The connector will allow Convertigo applications to produce Kafka messages on topics